How Much Does Leaf Removal Cost in 2026?

-A leaf-covered yard not only looks messy, all those leaves smother grass.
+A leaf-covered yard not only looks messy, all those leaves smother your grass.
 Want them gone?
-A lawn care company typically charges between $107 and $435, depending upon the size of your yard and the volume of leaves.
+Leaf removal typically costs around $166, but prices can vary depending on the size of your yard and the type of removal.

-You may be able to pay as little as $18 per hour for leaf raking or as much as $850 to clean a 1-acre yard, but a lot of factors influence the overall cost.
+You may pay as little as $15 per hour for leaf blowing or as much as $925 to clean a 1-acre yard, but many factors influence the overall cost.

 Cost by Location